doppelganger9/stencil-qrcode-component/readme.md

 ## PWA

-The GitHub Page is a PWA.
+The GitHub Page was a PWA.

-LightHouse score is:
+LightHouse score at one point was:

 - PWA: 100
 - Performance: 100